pavelozerov/articles/concept-of-analysis.md

 describes how the BDD concept can be applied to any product development.

 ## Specification vs Living Documentation
 What does the specification process look like in a "classic" way?
-Well, it reminds me the [impossible bottle](https://en.wikipedia.org/wiki/Impossible_bottle) in the sense that analyst becomes a bottleneck (Figure 1).
-In this structure, the analyst is the only person, who commits to source of information (usually this is some collaboration software, e.g. Confluence).
+In this structure (Figure 1), the analyst becomes a bottleneck, because this is the only person, who commits to source of information (usually this is some collaboration software, e.g. Confluence).
 This means that any change in future must be done by the analyst, and rest of the team does not control these changes anyhow.
 Worse, they may not even know about them.
 So, this is insidious process, the main disadvantage of which is the speed of changes, because different things are always stuck in queue.
 The situation is also complicated by the fact, that teams work at own pace, which means that analyst will never receive the feedback on what is done immediately.
 It might happen even new feature description process already started.
 Analyst becomes a "gateway" and in this state can only hold limited amount of things in the head.
 Now there are two queues between which you have to switch: one with TODO things, that can be handled step-by-step only and another one with things-to-be-changed based on a late feedback from team.
 But as you know, between two stools one falls to the ground.

 <img src="https://github.com/pavelozerov/images/blob/master/concept-of-analysis/figure1.png?raw=true" border="1" width="200"/>